Rolias/trello-helper/readme.md

 ## Contributing

-1. clone the repo
+1. clone the repository
 2. npm install

 Nothing else should be required.
 All the scripts are in the package.json